Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 C. decreases launch distances

-A. the CG is shifted rearward to the aft CG limit
+A. The CG is shifted rearward to the aft CG limit

-B. the gross weight is reduced
+B. The gross weight is reduced

-C. the aircraft is subjected to maneuvers other than straight and level flight
+C. The aircraft is subjected to maneuvers other than straight and level flight

-45. The most critical conditions of launch performance are the result of some combination of high gross weight, altitude, temperature and
+45. The most critical conditions of launch performance are the result of some combination of high gross weight, altitude, temperature, and

 A. obstacles surrounding the launch site